 If you would like us to do a PowerPoint presentation in front of your classroom or organization, please contact us.
-Presentations are 1 to 2 hours and topics include:
+Presentations are 1 hour long and topics include:

 - Poaching and habitat loss threaten African elephants and how we all can help

-- Tourism industry harms Asian elephants but try these ethical elephant experiences
+- Tourism industry harms Asian elephants – alternatives are ethical elephant experiences

 - How elephants can save us by mitigating global warming